YuanC/bloom/README.md

 ## Awards

-- Winner of Best Web Game by Big Viking Games
+- Best Web Game by Big Viking Games

 See the [Devpost submission](https://devpost.com/software/bloom-k50zoy) for details.